csu/quora-api/README.md

 ```

 # Contributing
 Feel free to submit a pull request or an issue!

-quora-api use the pyquora package (https://github.com/csu/pyquora )
+Quora API uses the [pyquora package](https://github.com/csu/pyquora).